ElektraInitiative/PermaplanT/doc/decisions/database_structure.md

 Since there is no information about the parent entities on the practicalplants website, we will have to populate the metatables manually.
 For this purpose, during the parsing we are creating csv files with distinct values of genus, subfamily, family.
 These csv files will be used to populate the metatables.

+3. Relations between plants

+The relations are not part of the plant entity, but rather a property of the relationship between two plants.
+Additionally, the relation should provide cross-table relationships e.g. a genus doesn't like a family.

 ## Implications

 ## Related Decisions